microeinhundert/sst-edgedb-trpc-microservices/README.md

 To develop the project locally, run `npm run sst:start` and wait for the infrastructure deployment to finish.
 Don't cancel the command after it has finished deploying!
 While the command is running, SST provides you with a [cloud native local development environment](https://docs.sst.dev/live-lambda-development) that gives you instantaneous feedback on edits made in your Lambda function code.
 Running `npm run sst:console` will also provide you with a [web based dashboard](https://docs.sst.dev/console) to debug and manage your infrastructure.

-After running `npm run sst:start`, you must also migrate the database by running `npm run edgedb:migrate`.
+After running `npm run sst:start`, you must also migrate the database by running `npm run edgedb:link` and `npm run edgedb:migrate`.

 > Working in a team of multiple developers?
 Follow [this guide](https://docs.sst.dev/working-with-your-team) to prevent dev environments from conflicting while using a single AWS account.

 ## Modifying infrastructure

 Infrastructure is deployed to AWS with the help of [SST](https://sst.dev/) and AWS CDK.
-All IaC is located inside the `sst-stacks` package.
+All IaC related code is located inside the `sst-stacks` package.
 Custom CDK constructs are located inside the `cdk-constructs` package and only referenced by the `sst-stacks` package.

 ## Working with EdgeDB